Norman Lamont: Early life

-Lamont was born in Lerwick, in the Shetland Islands, where his father was the islands' surgeon.
-He was educated at Loretto School, Musselburgh, Scotland, and read economics at Fitzwilliam College, Cambridge, where he was Chairman of the Cambridge University Conservative Association and President of the Cambridge Union Society in 1964.
+Norman Stewart Hughson Lamont was born in Lerwick, in the Shetland Islands, on 8 May 1942, where his father Daniel Lamont OBE was the islands' surgeon.
+In 1953, he moved south with his parents to Grimsby, Lincolnshire, after his father took up a position at Scartho Road Infirmary.
+He was privately educated at Loretto School, Musselburgh, Scotland, and read economics at Fitzwilliam College, Cambridge, where he was Chairman of the Cambridge University Conservative Association and President of the Cambridge Union Society in 1964.

 Corporate career

-Before entering Parliament he worked for N M Rothschild & Sons, the investment bank, and became director of Rothschild Asset Management.
+Before entering Parliament, Lamont worked for N M Rothschild & Sons, the investment bank, and became director of Rothschild Asset Management.

-Lamont currently, in addition to his role as a working peer, is a director of and a consultant to various companies in the financial sector.
+In addition to his role as a working peer, Lamont is currently a director of and a consultant to various companies in the financial sector.
 He is a director of the hedge fund company RAB Capital, Balli Group plc (commodities trading house), and he is an advisor to Rotch Property Group.
 He is also a director of a number of investment funds.
 In December 2008 he joined the board of Phorm, an online behavioural advertising company, and he is a non-executive director of Balli Group PLC and the Honorary President of the British Romanian Chamber of Commerce, and Chairman of the British Iranian Chamber of Commerce.

+Early political career

 Member of Parliament

 Lamont stood as a candidate for Member of Parliament in the June 1970 general election for Kingston upon Hull East.
 He was defeated by John Prescott, who went on to become Tony Blair's Deputy Prime Minister.
 Two years later, on 4 May 1972, Lamont won a by-election to become MP for Kingston-upon-Thames.